MTHFR is not a diagnosis.

 Methyfolate can speed up the detoxification pathway, neurotransmitters, hormones and histamine, all of which can be problematic for certain individuals with sluggish detoxification, certain slow enzymes that already predispose them to higher baseline neurotransmitters like dopamine and serotonin, or poor histamine clearance.

 Deciding on whether or not take methylfolate needs to come with understanding of all of the above.
 Working with me as trained nutrigenetic practitioner will give you the education you need to make an informed decision.
+Consider taking my MTHFR foundations program, which teaches you from beginning to end how to support your methylation.
+Live Coaching calls every week for 6 weeks.
+Spots are limited, so sign up for the waitlist.

 References: